Where the Logit Lens Breaks Down

 Look at the lens formula again, focusing on the pre-softmax logits and ignoring the normalization for a moment:

-J-lens Vector: For layer and vocabulary token , the J-lens vector is the -th row of , viewed as a direction in .
+J-lens Vector: For layer and vocabulary token , the J-lens vector is the -th column of , viewed as a direction in .
 The lens score for token at that layer is (up to layer-norm scaling) .

 There are such vectors per layer, typically $\sim$100,000 vectors in a -dimensional space.
 That set is overcomplete: no unique decomposition of an activation as a sum of J-lens vectors exists.
 But sparse combinations turn out to be well-defined and empirically meaningful; the paper calls the set of activations expressible as sparse non-negative combinations of J-lens vectors the J-space.